SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ## Level 9

-* Improved Debilitating Strike

-Whenever you sneak attack a creature, that creature must pass a Constitution saving throw (DC 8 + proficiency bonus + Dexterity modifier) or roll all saving throws with –1d6 penalty until the end of your next turn.

 * Seize the Chance

-When an enemy fails a saving throw and it is not your turn, you can use you reaction to make an attack against it.
+Starting at 9th level, when an enemy fails a saving throw and it is not your turn, you can use you reaction to make an attack against it.
 A sneak attack can be triggered here.

 ## Level 13

-* Blindside
+* Improved Debilitating Strike

-Starting at 13th level, creatures affected by Debilitating Strike, roll all attacks with disadvantage.
+Starting at 13th level, whenever you sneak attack a creature, that creature must pass a Constitution saving throw (DC 8 + proficiency bonus + Dexterity modifier) or have the movement speed reduced by 10 ft, and roll all saving throws with –1d6 penalty until the end of your next turn.

 ## Level 17